- What Is Dog Car Sickness?

 Motion sickness is when movements that can occur in a car, or on a boat or plane, result in your pet feeling physically ill.
 It can result in vomiting and other symptoms which can leave your pet feeling pretty miserable overall.
 So much so that your dog may want to avoid the car.

-What Causes Dogs To Get Motion Sick?
+What Causes Dogs To Get Car Sick?

 This connection can also cause anxiety and stress in your dog, which certainly doesn't help the situation by any means.
-Because of that, it's important to address motion sickness as quickly as possible, before your dog develops that association.
+Because of that, it's important to address motion sickness in dogs as quickly as possible, before your dog develops that association.

-Symptoms Of Car Sickness In Dogs
+Symptoms Of Dog Motion Sickness